selenkaradeli/MoodWeatherMusic-Insights/README.md

 ## **Questions to Address**
 1. How do different weather conditions (e.g., rainy, sunny) influence mood?
 2. Which music genres are most frequently associated with specific moods?
-3. Are there patterns that link weather and music preferences?
+3. Are there any trends connecting preferences for music and the weather?

 ## **Expected Results**